Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

 We have introduced the characteristics of pipelining paralelism in [COMMON DISTRIBUTED PARALLEL STRATIGES](./01_introduction.md).

-From OneFlow‘s [consistent view](./03_consistent_tensor.md), pipelining can be achieved by simply setting the placement attribute of Tensor.
+From OneFlow's [consistent view](./03_consistent_tensor.md), pipelining can be achieved by simply setting the placement attribute of Tensor.

-The following code is a simple example that will run the network in [QUICKSTART](../basics/01_quickstart.md) with pipelining parallel strategy. `nn.Flatten`, `nn.Linear(28*28, 512)` and `nn.ReLU()` run on GPU0, the rest of the network run on GPU1.
+The following code is a simple example that will run the network in [QUICKSTART](../basics/01_quickstart.md) with pipelining parallel strategy. `nn.Flatten`, `nn.Linear(28*28, 512)` and `nn.ReLU()` run on GPU0, the rest layers of the network run on GPU1.

 ??? code
     ```python